-In 1995, thanks to a detour to the Alexander Turnbull Library in Wellington, NZ. on my way to Antarctica, I stumbled into transcribing a number of diaries from Shackleton's Endurance expedition.
+On my way to Antarctica in 1995, I made a detour to visit the Endurance expedition holdings at the Alexander Turnbull Library in Wellington, NZ.
+A conversation with a librarian led to transcribing a number of diaries from Shackleton's Endurance expedition.

 Royal Marine Thomas Orde-Lees was hired by Shackleton as the expedition's motor expert.
 He wasn't a great success in that role but early in the expedition, he went to Shackleton and asked to be put in charge of the stores.
 In that role, he was a tremendous asset and made a significant contribution to the group's survival.